Blue cod: Identification

 Other characters of detailed skeleton structures (osteology) of Parapercis species can be found in an article written by Gosline.

 Swimming bladder is usually present in osteichthyids, it helps the fish to stay at a certain water pressure level (depth) without spending more energy.
 Swimming bladder in P. colias are absent.
 They will automatically sink to the sea floor if they stop swimming; therefore, they are called bottom-dwelling or sedentary bottom-hugging species.
 Their body shape of having a flattened abdomen indicates this as well.
 Normally, P. colias use their pectoral fin to swim, their body muscles and tails fin are only involved in swimming when a sudden burst or speed is needed, this type of swimming character is called labriform.
-As a result, their pelvic fins, used as props when they are resting on the seabed, are reduced and thicken.
+As a result, their pelvic fins, used as props when they are resting on the seabed, are reduced and thickened.
 Due to their nature of being bottom-dwelling species, sand can clog their gills when they are resting.
 To remedy this, P. colias often hold their breath and open their mouths for a long interval like having a yawn to take good gulps of air every now and then.
 Speaking of having a yawn, if you look closely you will notice that P. colias do not have palatine teeth and only have small teeth; however, you would not want to feel their sharp and well developed pharyngeal teeth near their throat like their prey.

 There are some other detailed morphological characteristics inside the body of P. colias that determine their taxonomy, such as the presence of a lentiform body (an ocular vascular structure) and others, are mentioned by Eastman.